YoungLink4/younglink4.github.io/_posts/2017-06-10-Istanbul-Convention.md

 You can't prevent an attack, be it in a family, between nations in forms of the declaration of war or in virtual space via hacking.
 You also can't build a wall of some sorts between the two parties in a familiar relationship.

 >4 Parties shall take the necessary measures to encourage all members of society, especially men and boys, to contribute actively to preventing all forms of violence covered by the scope of this Convention.
->5 Parties shall ensure that culture, custom, religion, tradition or so-called “honour” shall not be considered as justification for any acts of violence covered by the scope of this Convention.
+>5 Parties shall ensure that culture, custom, religion, tradition or so-called â€œhonourâ€ shall not be considered as justification for any acts of violence covered by the scope of this Convention.

 Yes, we have the human rights, they already cover all forms of violence.
 Furthermore the 5th paragraph is pretty much moot in the same sense as these human rights, among pretty much every democratic constitution or whatever acts as their substitute, outlaw violence.